Skip to Content

 Vodafone Germany is considered to be the mid-range option from the three main networks.
 They have pretty decent coverage throughout the country, though not to the same extent as Telekom.
 As a result, they do have data plans with similar amounts of GB of data as Telekom but at a better rate.

-The Vodafone prepaid SIM card is called “CallYa” and the starter card goes for €9.95 with €10 credit.
+The Vodafone prepaid SIM card is called “CallYa” and at the time of writing this article the starter card goes for €9.95 with €10 credit.
 If you’re not ordering it online, it’s recommended that you go to their official stores or MediaMarkt.
 If you buy from other retailers, they might charge you a €10 registration fee.

-Here is a list of Vodafone’s prepaid plans:
+Here is a list of Vodafone’s prepaid plans (subject to change):

 All of the listed plans have a validity of 4 weeks.
 They all include EU roaming.